 POI Scenario РОІ Туре Service Functionality POI Physical Location(s) SBP Physical Location(s) 3 Layer2 - Ethernet Layer 2 Ethernet service to the end user premises.
-Service could be native Ethernet or support IEEE 802.1q VLAN interfaces.
-Equivalent to Broadband Forum "A10 - NSP L2 (Eth)" interface 3a) Local Exchange 3b) Regional, State or National Aggregation Pol Ethernet port on the end user facing side of the ONT (internal, external or basement)
+Service could be untagged Ethernet or support IEEE 802.1Q VLAN tagged interfaces.
+Equivalent to Broadband Forum TR-156 "A10 - NSP L2 (Eth)" interface 3a) Local Exchange 3b) Regional, State and/or National Aggregation Pol Note: There may be circumstances where there are multiple instances of the 3b POI (i.e. Regional, State and National) involving multiple service providers.
+As a result a readers should not infer that POI Scenario 3 implies a strictly two layer hierarchy.
+Ethernet port on the end user facing side of the NTU (internal, external or basement)